ryanholt/content-model/definitions.md

 Shooting          | Archery<br>Firearms
 Wildlife Watching | Birding

+##AREA

+An **area** is a physical property that is open to the public, at least in part, and managed by the Department of Natural Resources for the purpose of conservation/recreation in relationship to the Wildlife Resources Division mission.

+###TYPES:
+- Wildlife Management Area
+- Public Fishing Area
+- Hatchery
+- State Park

+##CALENDAR LISTING
+A **calendar listing** is a specific event on a specific day(s) and lives on the Global Calendar.
+Calendar listings may be classes, conferences, workshops, competitions, festivals, fairs, field days, camps or other organized events.
+They must be events open to the public or segment of the public that further the mission of Wildlife Resources.
+They may be organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.

+Calendar listings provide specific instructions and information for attending the event, ie, the date, time, place, cost, reservation instructions, prerequisites, map, phone number/email, hosting organization and other details.

+###EXAMPLES INCLUDE:
+- JAKEs Day at Charlie Elliott, May 5
+- Free Fishing Days, September 24-25
+- Hunter Education 10-hour course at WRCC next Saturday
+- WILD Creatures of the Night Overnight Camp, July 7-10, Charlie Elliott
+- Statewide NASP Tournament, March 20, Perry
+- WILD Project Educator Workshop, December 14

+##EVENT

+An **event** is a specially organized experience, open to the public or a segment of the public, on a regular or recurring basis.
+An event contributes to a larger strategy or initiative within Wildlife Resources.
+For instance, Hunter Education Courses achieve certain goals for the Hunter Retention/Recruitment program.
+An event needs a consistent, year-round presence on the website.
+While specific details are a Calendar Listing on the Global Calendar, an event contains generic information to pique the reader’s interest — purpose, activities, outcomes, photos, etc. An event is organized, promoted, sponsored or endorsed, in whole or part, by Wildlife Resources.

+###EXAMPLES INCLUDE:

+- JAKEs Day
+- Free Fishing Days
+- Hunter Education Courses
+- Summer Camps
+- NASP Tournaments
+- Project Wild Workshops

 ##FACILITY

 A **facility** is any structure or building that offers specific or independent programming and activities.
 It has its own hours of operations and possibly its own staffing and/or a separate point of access.
 Facilities are listed independently on the website as well as part of some area listings.